Siberiawind/Siberiawind/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 Interested in graphics and codec related projects
+- 🔭 Interested in Graphics and Codecs related projects, GPU Virtualization, Networking ...
-- 🌱 Currently I have a full-time job involved with desktop streaming on Windows, I mainly work on these fields:
+- 🌱 Currently I have a full-time job involved with desktop streaming on Windows, I mainly work on:
+  - Different streaming policies development
-  - Display Driver development (WDDM / IDD features)
+  - Display driver (WDDM / IDD) features development
   - Video Codecs fine tuning (ffmpeg/x264 features, decoding accelerated by DXVA2/D3D11 APIs, third-party Video Codec SDKs Integration)
-- ⚡ Next goals in this year, I will take part in these subjects:
+- ⚡ Next goals in this year, I would like to take part in these subjects:
   - OnScreen Demo, D3D11 native APIs, higher-level APIs, like SDL3, IMGUI..
   - More experiments with coding tools in x264/x265/dav1d/aom